DaProphet76/Hidden-ones/Story/Hidden Ones Book.md

 **MALCOLM**
 *"Guess we’ll be getting some answers after all."*

-*Tessa watches as **Johnathan lingers**, still staring at his monitor.
+*Tessa watches as **Jonathan lingers**, still staring at his monitor.
 She leans in slightly.*

 **TESSA**
 *"Hey.
 You okay?"*

-*Johnathan blinks, snapping out of his thoughts.
+*Jonathan blinks, snapping out of his thoughts.
 He exhales and nods.*

-**JOHNATHAN**
+**Jonathan**
 *"Yeah.
 Just thinking."*

 **TESSA** *(grinning as she stands)*
 *"Dangerous habit, my friend."*

-*MALCOLM claps Johnathan’s shoulder as they head for the exit.*
+*MALCOLM claps Jonathan’s shoulder as they head for the exit.*

 **MALCOLM**
 *"Come on, man.
 Let’s see what kind of **ancient treasure** they’re dropping in our laps."*

-*As the trio walks toward the **executive briefing room**, Johnathan can’t shake the feeling that whatever they’re about to learn—it’s only the beginning.*
+*As the trio walks toward the **executive briefing room**, Jonathan can’t shake the feeling that whatever they’re about to learn—it’s only the beginning.*

 # FADE TO BLACK.